SymfonyCasts/symfony5/sfcasts/ep5-security/access-control.md

 We get kicked out with a 403 error.

-On production, you can customize what this 403 error page looks like... in addition to customizing what the 404 error page looks like.
+On production, you can customize what this 403 error page looks like... in addition to customizing the 404 error page or 422.

 ## Roles!
 User::getRoles()

-So let's talk about the "roles" stuff.
+So let's talk about these "roles" thingies.
 Open up the `User` class:
 `src/Entity/User.php`.
 Here's how this works.
-The moment that we login, Symfony calls this `getRoles()` method - this is part of `UserInterface`.
+The moment we login, Symfony calls this `getRoles()` method, which is part of `UserInterface`.
 We return an array of *whatever* roles this user should have.
-The `make:user` command generated this so that we *always* a role called `ROLE_USER`... plus any extra roles stored on the `$this->roles` property.
-That property is holds an *array*... which is stored in the database as JSON.
+The `make:user` command generated this so that we *always* have a role called `ROLE_USER`... plus any extra roles stored on the `$this->roles` property.
+That property holds an *array* of strings... which are stored in the database as JSON.

 This means that we can give each user as *many* roles as we want.
 So far, when we've created our users, we haven't given them *any* roles yet... so our `roles` property is empty.
-But thanks to how the `getRoles()` method is written, our user will at *least* have `ROLE_USER`.
-The `make:user` command generated the code like this because *all* users need to have a least *one* role... otherwise they wander around like half-dead zombie users.
-It isn't pretty.
+But thanks to how the `getRoles()` method is written, every user at *least* has `ROLE_USER`.
+The `make:user` command generated the code like this because *all* users need to have a least *one* role... otherwise they wander around our site like half-dead zombie users.
+It's... not pretty.

-So, by convention, we always give them at *least* `ROLE_USER`.
+So, by convention, we always give a user at *least* `ROLE_USER`.
 Oh, and the only *rule* about *roles* - that's a mouthful - is that they must start with `ROLE_`.
 Later in the tutorial, we'll learn why.

-*Anyways*, the moment we login, Symfony calls `getRoles()`, we return the array of roles and it stores them.
-We can actually seem if we click the security icon on the web debug toolbar.
+*Anyways*, the moment we log in, Symfony calls `getRoles()`, we return the array of roles and it stores them.
+We can actually see this if we click the security icon on the web debug toolbar.
 Yup!
 Roles: `ROLE_USER`.

 So then, when we go to `/admin`, this matches our first `access_control` entry, it checks to see if we have `ROLE_ADMIN`, we don't, and it denies access.